HenrikBechmann/react-super-simple-scroller/README.md

 `cellsPerBand = Math.ceil((viewportDimensions.width - (cradleMarginStart + cradleMarginEnd) + cellGap)/(cellMaxWidth + cellGap))`
 where
 - `viewportDimensions` is measured by RS3
-- `cradleMarginStart`, `cradleMarginEnd` and `cellGap` are taken from the `spacing` property object (see below)
+- `cradleMarginStart`, `cradleMarginEnd` and `cellGap` are taken from the `spacing` property object (see below — but all default to 0)

-This even distribution can be over-ridden with minWidth.
-If the minWidth is large enough, then the distribution is fixed to the minWidth value, and may cause a cross-axis overflow.
+This even distribution inside the bounds of the `viewport` can be over-ridden with minWidth.
+If the minWidth is large enough, then the distribution is tied to the minWidth value, and may cause a cross-axis overflow.
 This can cause the cradle to scroll slightly left and right to accommodate the overflow.
 The host scroller container can be set to fixed dimensions to avoid this cross-axis scrolling if desired.

 Setting the minWidth and maxWidth to the same number creates a fixedWidth cell.
-Setting min to about half of max gives the most reliable distribution fit.
+Setting min to about half of max gives the most reliable distribution fit inside the `viewport` dimensions.

-All this may require some experimentation.
+All this may require some experimentation by developers.

 If **layout** is set to ‘uniform’, the height of the cell container is set to ‘maxHeight’.
 If layout is set to ‘variable’, the minHeight and maxHeight styles of the cell container are set to the matching `cellDimensions` values.